-The program is sponsored by Rückel & Collegen (Munich, Germany) and Baker Donelson (Atlanta, U.S.) for the purpose of providing educational internships to students from U.S. universities.
+The program is sponsored by Rückel & Collegen (Munich, Germany) and Baker Donelson (Atlanta, U.S.) as well as PIA Pontis Institutional Advisors GmbH.
+Since its founding, the goal has always been to provide educational internships to students from U.S. universities.